nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/1-StorageFundamentalsForDBAs.md

         <img src=../graphics/m1/1.4.2.1.png width="100" height="100" >

-    - Examine the critical performance metrics
+    - Examine the critical performance metrics as measured from the operating system level.
+These are valuable performance metrics especially when used in conjuntion with FlashArray performance metrics which can help you identify latency issue outside of the operating system's control, such as in the storage network or array.

         - **Latency**
             - Avg.
-Disk sec/Read
+Disk sec/Read - Average arrival-to-completion time, measured in milliseconds, for a read operation.
             - Avg.
-Disk sec/Write

-        - **IOPs**
-            - Disk Reads/sec
-            - Disk Writes/sec
+Disk sec/Write - Average arrival-to-completion time, measured in milliseconds, for a write operation.

         - **IO Size**
             - Avg.
-Disk Bytes/Read
+Disk Bytes/Read - The average read IO Size measured in Kilobytes.
             - Avg.
-Disk Bytes/Write
+Disk Bytes/Write - The average write IO Size measured in Kilobytes.

+        - **IOPs**
+            - Disk Reads/sec - Number of read requests processed per second.
+            - Disk Writes/sec - Number of write requests processed per second.

         - **Bandwidth**
-            - Disk Reads Bytes/sec
+            - Disk Reads Bytes/sec - Number of bytes read per second.
-            - Disk Writes Bytes/sec
+            - Disk Writes Bytes/sec - Number of bytes read per second.

         <img src=../graphics/m1/1.4.2.2.png width="75%" height="75%" >